 You may have heard about orthotics in the past and wondered if they can help you and if it’s worth the investment.
-Orthotics are supportive insert devices used in shoes to give functional support and control to the foot.
+This post is focused on answering all of your questions about orthotics.
+Orthotics are supportive devices used in shoes to give functional support and control to the foot.
 They work by encouraging your foot into a neutral position which more evenly distributes forces throughout your foot and eliminates pain-inducing abnormal motion.

 What types of conditions can orthotics help with?
 Amazingly, orthotics can aid in the treatment of several types of foot problems.
 Orthotics can be a great help to those suffering with issues such as: